DynamicsShop/SD-Intelli-Pricing/SD-Intelli-Pricing-Release-Notes.md

 - AppSource App - An issue was fixed where the Sales Line Discounts were applied if Allow Line Disc. was set to No on the Price Group Card.

--AppSource App - An issue was fixed where the Sales Invoice Discounts were applied even if Allow Invoice  Disc. was set to No on the Price Group Card.
+- AppSource App - An issue was fixed where the Sales Invoice Discounts were applied even if Allow Invoice  Disc. was set to No on the Price Group Card.

 ### 3.4.0